 $ kubectl apply -f flaskapp-deployment.yaml $ kubectl get pods NAME READY STATUS flaskapp-deployment-pod-1 0/1 ImagePullBackOff flaskapp-deployment-pod-2 0/1 ImagePullBackOff flaskapp-deployment-pod-3 0/1 ImagePullBackOff

 What gives?
-This deployment spec has worked time and again with no business failing to pull the image.
-I can only guess that Docker Hub is down (unlikely) and had two options: 1) re-build the image from source, or 2) Use a backup environment to show the end state.
+This deployment spec has worked reliably time and time again with no business failing to pull the image.
+I can only guess that Docker Hub is down (unlikely) and had two options to choose from: 1) re-build the image from source, or 2) Use a backup environment to show the end state.
 In order to keep on topic within the given time period, I decided to go with option #2 to at least showcase Istio Ingress at its best.

-After the webinar I decided to take a look at the environment; and lo and behold!
+After the webinar I decided to go back and take a look at the environment; and lo and behold, this is what I found!

 $ kubectl get pods NAME READY STATUS flaskapp-deployment-pod-1 1/1 Running flaskapp-deployment-pod-2 1/1 Running flaskapp-deployment-pod-3 1/1 Running

-And a quick search of Docker Hub Status later:
+And when I did a quick search of Docker Hub Status later, this is what I discovered:

 - Don’t rely on a public repository / link for your demos

-- Failures occur where you least expect it
+- Failures occur where you least expect them to

 - Always prepare a backup

-So that being said, I present to you how I envisioned the demo for this session:
+So that being said, I present to you all in the video below, how I originally envisioned the demo for this session:

 I hope you enjoyed the live session regardless, and if you didn’t attend, I’m sorry you missed out on all the fun.
 Here’s hoping for a more successful demo next time!